tweag/python-monorepo-example/2019-03-14-capability-free-monad.md

 # Closing thoughts

-Free monads, capabilities-as-records and capabilities-as-type-classes, are, essentially, three different flavour of the same thing (with free monads technically being the more restrictive of the three).
+Free monads, capabilities-as-records and capabilities-as-type-classes, are, essentially, three different flavours of the same thing (with free monads technically being the more restrictive of the three).

 Choosing between the three is, ultimately, a matter of taste.
 I really